 Fortunately, there are plenty of options to choose from.

 Even better: your competitors probably don’t know about them.

-In this article, we’ll go over some of the most effective AdWords remarketing strategies that will help you boost sales.
+In this article, I’ll go over some of the most effective strategies that will help you boost sales.

-If you’re using plain vanilla remarketing, then you’re showing ads to people who’ve visited your site.
-However, you can improve your targeting with dynamic remarketing.
+If you’re using a plain vanilla remarketing strategy, then you’re showing ads to people who’ve visited your site.
+However, you can improve your targeting with a dynamic remarketing strategy.

 What is dynamic remarketing?
 It’s a way to target people who’ve visited specific pages on your site instead of targeting people who’ve visited any page on your site.

 For example, if you’re running an ecommerce website, you can target people based on the product pages that they’ve viewed.
 AdWords will show those folks an ad that promotes the products they’ve already looked at.

 That gives you an opportunity to snag a sale on a second effort with a Google remarketing strategy.

 Fortunately, it’s fairly easy to get started with dynamic remarketing strategies.
 Begin by creating a feed that describes all your products or services.
 It should include details such as a unique ID, price, and image for each item.
 You can create the feed in any one of the usually recognized list formats: .csv, .xls, or .xlsx.

 Then, upload the feed to the Business data section of your shared library.
 If you’re a retailer, you’ll need to upload it to Google Merchant Center.